Featured picture of post "What Is Immersive Learning? A Guide to Creating Amazing Immersive Resources"

 Examples of immersive learning experiences

-Immersive learning can often include elements of extended reality (XR) technology.
+Immersive learning can include extended reality (XR) technologies, but it also includes interactive, scenario-based experiences that do not require specialized hardware.
 This term generally covers any technology which mixes the real world with virtual worlds.
 When used as learning tools, it generally refers to:

 • Fully immersive experiences using virtual reality VR headsets.